fouratrachid/JavaFX-Cars11Client/README.md

 1. Clone or download the repository to your local machine.
 2. Import the project into your preferred Java IDE (e.g., IntelliJ, Eclipse).
 3. Create a MySQL database for the application.
-4. Import the database schema from the provided SQL file (`database.sql`) into your MySQL database.
-This will create the necessary tables and initial data.
+4. Create the necessary tables.
-5. Update the database connection details in the `config.properties` file located in the `src` directory.
+5. Update the database connection details in the `DBconnector.java` file located in the `src` directory.
 Provide the correct values for your MySQL server, database name, username, and password.
 6. Add the MySQL Connector/J JAR file to the project's dependencies.
 You can download it from the official MySQL website or use a dependency management tool like Maven or Gradle.
 7. Build the project to ensure there are no compilation errors.